-When playing As Nas, the whole deck is dealt as each player receives 5 cards.
-The high hands were identical to the ones we are accustomed to today with the exception of straights and flushes.
+When playing As Nas, the whole deck would be dealt, as each player received five cards.
+The high hands were identical to the ones we are accustomed to today, with the exception of straights and flushes.
 Also, just as today, the best hand won.

 In addition, As Nas involved betting.
-The difference was that in As Nas, there were no draws or remaining cards to be dealt so as a player you have to decide whether to bet or bluff.
-What’s more, As Nas also had a form of straddling that allowed you to bet before looking at your cards.
-You would bet before seeing your cards by claiming, “Not seeing, I have seen.”
+The difference was that in As Nas, there were no draws or remaining cards to be dealt, so as a player, you had to decide whether to bet or bluff.
+As Nas also had a form of straddling that allowed players to bet before looking at their cards.
+They would bet before seeing their cards by claiming, “Not seeing, I have seen.”

 The next chapter in the history of poker occurred when it spread up the Mississippi River and across the country.
 This was made possible by poker’s growing popularity among riverboat crews.

-Excluding the invention of the Liberty Bell, the greatest advancement in the history of slots games is surely the online casino.
+Excluding the invention of the Liberty Bell, the greatest advancement in the history of slot games is surely the online casino.
 Online casinos allow players far and wide to play online slots.
 The difference is the nearly endless variety of themes, bonuses, and winnings up for grabs.
 All this is available from the comfort of home or while you’re on the go too.
 This leap to the digital world completely revolutionized the way people played online casino slots, especially after the invention of the smartphone, which allowed people to enjoy these games from any location with a good internet connection.

-The history of gambling has come a long way over the years and each day, a new chapter is being written as technology continues to evolve.
-BetMGM is a land-based casino with an online counterpart as well as an app that you can download onto your smartphone.
-You can play free on the app at your leisure, knowing that by the time you enter a real casino your gaming skills would have been greatly enhanced.
+The history of gambling has come a long way over the years and with each day, a new chapter is being written as technology continues to evolve.
+BetMGM is an online casino that you can enjoy through a web browser as well as a casino games app that you can download onto your smartphone.

-Alternatively, you can follow BetMGM’s hassle-free registration process and get access to more than 400 different online casino games at no charge and with no obligation.
+You can follow BetMGM’s hassle-free registration process and get access to hundreds of different online casino games, including slots, virtual sports, table and live dealer casino games.

 Your BetMGM account also gives you access to the world of sports betting and lets you manage your bets and update your personal details effortlessly.
-Simply deposit real money into your account and you will be able to place bets with real money, sending you well on your way to winning big and enjoying endless entertainment.
+Simply deposit funds into your account and you will be able to place bets with real money, sending you well on your way to winning big and enjoying endless entertainment.